fdeblasio/pokeemerald-expansion/notes.md

         - Any Pokémon that learns Power Gem should learn both?
     - Any Pokémon that learns a biting move, should also learn a STAB version (for example, Eelektrik learning Crunch but not Thunder Fang)
     - Any Pokémon that learns a horn move (Horn Attack, Megahorn, Smart Strike, etc), can learn them all?
-    - Any Poison type that learns Iron Tail should learn Poison Tail?
+    - Any Poison/Steel/Water type that learns Poison Tail/Iron Tail/Aqua Tail should learn its corresponding type's move?
     - Any Psychic/Steel type that learns Headbutt should learn Zen Headbutt/Iron Head?
 - Possible Move Updates:
     - Infestation: 20->35